5.1.8Human Resources Reporting

 For reporting purposes certain performance indicators report on Construction Yard employees separately.
 Construction Yard employees for Human Resources reporting purposes consist of employees for yards located in Brazil and Angola.
 Construction Yard employees constitute a non-traditional type of SBM Offshore workforce who work in construction yards, which SBM Offshore owns and/or operates via a joint venture and could be allocated to non-SBM Offshore projects.
 SBM Offshore includes the Brasa Yard in Brazil and the Paenal yard in Angola in its reporting scope based on partial ownership and operational control including human resource activities and social responsibility for the employees.

-Certain differences may potentially arise between the headcount numbers reported by Finance and.
-This is due to a disparity in the reporting structure of each function’s data and how employees – who opted for the Voluntary Departure Scheme and are under notice period – have been reported.
-Turnover has been calculated as such; number of employees who have left the Company in 2016 (between January 1 and the December 31, 2016) compared with the headcount at January 1, 2016 and the number of newcomers in 2016.
+Certain differences may potentially arise between the headcount numbers reported by Finance and January 1, 2017 and the number of newcomers in 2017..
+This is due to the difference in the reporting structure of the two Departments.
+Turnover has been calculated as such; number of employees who have left the Company in 2017 (between January 1 and the December 31, 2017) compared with the headcount at

 Performance Reviews/Skills Management/Training